-High School District Solo and Ensemble Festival @ Brighton High School
+High School District Solo and Ensemble Festival @ Walled Lake Central

-High School STATE Solo and Ensemble Festival (location TBD)
+High School STATE Solo and Ensemble Festival @ Stoney Creek HS

 Solo and Ensemble Festival is presented by the Michigan School Band and Orchestra Association.
 This is an opportunity for students to prepare solos and and small ensembles to perform for an adjudicator for a rating.
 Participation helps to develop musical independence and musicianship.
 One of the great benefits to participating in solo and ensemble festival is the opportunity to choose music that is specifically suited to you an your ability.
 Many students also enjoy preparing and performing music with their friends.

 Each student or group of students is evaluated by one judge and rated on a scale of 1 to 5 with 1 being the highest rating possible.
 Students or groups that earn a rating of 1 (or "Superior") are qualified for State Solo & Ensemble Festival which is held in March.
 The basic structure of State Solo & Ensemble Festival is the same as District, but the students are held to a higher standard.
 Soloists in grades 10 through 12 must perform Proficiency Exams which include scales and sight reading.
 Students and ensembles that are chosen for the Michigan Youth Arts Festival Honors Band, Orchestra, Soloists and Ensembles come from the highest rated events at the State Festival.
 Performing in this ensemble is a tremendous honor and a memorable experience.
 Participating students that earn a rating of 1 or 2 at District or State Festivals are eligible to receive medals.